vijaysharma9/wpjmcl/readme.txt

 == Changelog ==

+= 1.0.6 - 2019-07-24 =
+* Fix: meta box fields are not displaying value
+* Fix: UI issues on company listing page

 = 1.0.5 - 2018-09-25 =
 * Remove fields from submit-job-form and move to submit-company-form
 * Update submit-company-form